ShadowJhakx98/Hextrix.ai/README.md

 Ensure all modules are properly documented.

 Write unit tests for new features.
-# KairoMind Project
+# Hextrix Ai Project

 ## Overview
-KairoMind is an advanced multi-model AI assistant designed for real-time on-device inference, integrating various AI frameworks and hardware components to achieve optimal performance, efficiency, and scalability.
+Hextrix Ai is an advanced multi-model AI assistant designed for real-time on-device inference, integrating various AI frameworks and hardware components to achieve optimal performance, efficiency, and scalability.
 The project leverages a hybrid architecture that combines cloud computing, edge processing, quantum computing, and neural network optimizations.

 ## Features
 ### Core AI Capabilities